 Mia Portuese, Marketing and Events Coordinator

 Mia Portuese is the Marketing and Events Coordinator at the Washington State Wine Commission, where she manages multiple events and programs for the Commission, including Taste Washington and Road Trip.
-A graduate of Seattle University with a BA in Strategic Communications, Mia got her start in the wine industry at Precept Wine, where she fell in love with the industry.
+A graduate of Seattle University with a BA in Strategic Communications, Mia got her start in the wine industry at Precept Wine, where she fell in love with wine.
 When out of the office, Mia enjoys cooking and baking, kayaking, and finding new trails to hike around the PNW.
 You can reach Mia at 206.499.0995 or [email protected].

 - Hometown: Seattle, WA

 - Previous Profession You are Proud of: Wedding planner